Terag/Gravity-Sling/README.md

 ## License

-Copyright (c) 2017, FREAD - Victor Rouquette, May Cattant
+Copyright (c) 2017, FREAD - git@rouquette.me, May Cattant

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: